lliangxu/lliangxu.github.io/index.md

 <!-- Here is **Liangliang Xu (徐亮亮)**. -->
 <!--  -->
-**Liangliang Xu (徐亮亮)** is currently an associate professor at [Xidian University](https://en.xidian.edu.cn/).
+**Liangliang Xu (徐亮亮)** is currently an associate professor at [Xidian University](https://en.xidian.edu.cn/), and also a Postdoc under the supervision of Prof. [Gennian Ge](https://math.cnu.edu.cn/szdw/qtjs/161049.htm).
+Before join in [Xidian University](https://en.xidian.edu.cn/), he worked as a research scientist of Huawei Cloud.
 He received his Ph.D. degree in the School of Computer Science and Technology under the supervision of Prof. [Yinlong Xu](http://cs.ustc.edu.cn/2020/0828/c23235a460084/page.htm) and associate Prof. [Min Lyu](http://cs.ustc.edu.cn/2020/0906/c23239a460125/page.htm) at University of Science and Technology of China.
 He has published 10+ papers in top conferences and journals of storage systems, including INFOCOM, ICPP, IPDPS, HotStorage, HotOS, TIT,  TC, TPDS and JPDC.

 His research interests include designing and building dependable techniques (theory + system), e.g., erasure coding (RS/LRC/MSR codes, etc), for distributed persistent/caching(in-memory) storage systems.